Time-Walked/Kairos/README.md

 ### Re-running / reconfiguring

 Every install script here is safe to re-run.
-Change something in `kairos.conf` and run the install script again — your existing config gets backed up (timestamped, never overwritten blind) before the new one is written.
+Change something in `kairos.conf` and run the install script again, your existing config gets backed up (timestamped, never overwritten blind) before the new one is written.

 **One thing worth knowing:** if `rnsd` is already running when you change `kairos.conf` and re-run the install script, the new config is written to disk but the running service won't pick it up automatically.
 Restart it to apply changes: